Weymuth/zumo/ZUMO_TDP_Template_v3.md

 | | | |

 ## A4.
 Measured Data — fill the cells as you go
-*These are the numbers your robot shows on the OLED.
-Read them ONCE and they're gone; write them here and they become your charts.
-Judges love real data.*
+*Record measurements when you take them.
+A value left on the OLED disappears; a value entered here can become a chart.*

 **Calibration (L04)**